usubalang/usuba/Readme.md

 ## Installation

-Usuba is written in OCaml and Coq.
-On a Debian system, you should be able to install OCaml and Coq, as well as the required modules with:
+Usuba is written in OCaml.
+On a Debian system, you should be able to setup the base environment with

     ./install_deps.sh